 Public Health Dentistry is a sliding fee program.
 There are two clinics in the Baltimore County region that participate.
 It is only available for the uninsured and those who also meet low income guidelines.
 Telephone number is 410-887-2780.

 Respite Care Services and financial aid is offered by the Maryland DDA.
-It is offered to families with a member who has a developmental disability.
+It is offered to families with a member who has a developmental disability and that do not have insurance.
 Any care is short term in nature and be be offered either in home or outside.
-877-463-3464
+Call 800-332-6347

-Maryland Senior Health Insurance Assistance Program provides information, education, and more to senior citizens.
+Medical Savings Plan - Maryland Senior Health Insurance Assistance Program provides information, education, and more to senior citizens.
 Learn about government health care options, including Medicare.
 Specialists provide free counseling and guidance to seniors.
 Find the answers to questions you may have on Medicare A,B, C, or part D plans, Medigap, and Medicare Advantage plans.
 Learn what is needed for eligibility for financial assistance for co-pays and deductibles.
-Main number – 410-887-2059.
+Main number – 800-638-3403.

 Senior Prescription Drug Assistance Program may be able to help low income seniors that are enrolled in an approved Medicare prescription drug plan.
-SDAP can provide financial assistance and grants to pay your premiums.
+SDAP can provide financial assistance and grants to pay your premium, including during the gap.
 Get assistance in the program and any so called gap or doughnut hole expenses.
-Maryland will pay up to $25.00 per month of your Medicare RX premium and an additional $1200 per year while someone is in the coverage gap.
-800-551-5995
+Maryland will pay for Medicare RX premium and an additional $1200 per year while someone is in the coverage gap.
+Call 800-551-5995

 Vaccines for uninsured Children Program, or VCD, will provide free or low cost medications and vaccinations to children from low income families.
 A number of ailments can be addressed, including the flu, tetanus, mumps, Meningocaccal, and more.
 Families may be charged a minimal amount for the shots, depending on your income.
 Call 410-767-6674 for the location of a health center.